CharlieWWW94/pk_blog/README.md

 - User account creation
 - Blog creation and encryption
 - Log in / log out functionality
+- PostgresQL database
 - Responsive Navbar
 - Url creation for new blog posts
 - Presenting user with private key after creating blog
 - Users can now decrypt blogs they wish to read
+- Page for browsing unencrypted, public posts

 To do list:
 - Check if user is logged in to allow for blog creation.
-- User dashboard
-- Page for browsing unencrypted, public posts
+- Complete user dashboard.
+- Add social elements, friend assocations between accounts.
+- Refresh styling of blog browsing page - currently very anemic.

 In future I would also like to replace the function based views with class based views.